Yahya-Sarih/Employee-Management-System-/README.md

 #  Employee Management System

 ##  Overview
-The Employee Management System (EMS) is a web application developed for **Alton** ;a consulting firm in management and information systems, whose mission is to support its clients in their transformation projects and strategic and regulatory alignment, using **Django**.
+The Employee Management System (EMS) is a web application developed for **Alton**, which is a consulting firm in management and information systems, using **Django**.
 It streamlines the management of employee records by providing a user-friendly interface to add, update, view, and delete employee information.
 This solution enhances efficiency for Alton's HR department, offering a practical and organized way to manage employee data for small to medium-sized teams.

 ---